 We now discuss the security properties of our design.
-We

-only state theorems here; proofs are in our tech report.
+We only state theorems here; proofs are Appendix D.

 Threat model.
 We suppose that the relying parties named in Theorems 5.1-5.3 are honest; everyone else can be arbitrarily malicious, but cannot break cryptography (e.g., forge digital signatures, find hash collisions, steal keys, etc.).
-We therefore operate in the standard threat model used in e.g., [20, 36], where trusted auditors (relying parties) audit the behavior of a centralized authority (the RPKI).
+We therefore operate in the standard threat model used in e.g., [21,40], where trusted auditors (relying parties) audit the behavior of a centralized authority (the RPKI).

-We use the following definition: for an RC R and relying party Alice, let the immediate successor of R be an RC that (a) overwrites R, or (b) supersedes R after a key rollover, whichever happens first from Alice's point of view.
+We use the following definition: for an RC R and relying party Alice, let the immediate successor of R be an RC that (a) overwrites R, or (b) is named in the special post-rollover manifest of R at the time when Alice marks R as rolled-over (see Appendix A), or whichever happens first from Alice's point of view.
 Define the set of successors of R inductively as the set containing R and immediate successors for each of its elements.